oVirt/ovirt-site/source/feature/commandcoordinator.html.md

 #### Child CommandCallBack

-The command callback for the child command is much simpler, it just needs to monitor the status of the command and update the status with the CommandExeuctor using the TaskManagerUtil methods.
+The command callback for the child command is much simpler, it just needs to monitor the status of the command and update the status with the CommandExeuctor using the CommandCoordinatorUtil methods.

-         import org.ovirt.engine.core.bll.tasks.TaskManagerUtil;
+         import org.ovirt.engine.core.bll.tasks.CommandCoordinatorUtil;
          import org.ovirt.engine.core.bll.tasks.interfaces.CommandCallBack;
          import org.ovirt.engine.core.common.action.MergeParameters;
          import org.ovirt.engine.core.common.businessentities.VmJob;